 In addition, the New York Branch has adopted a specific liquidity risk contingency plan.
-In the event of a liquidity crisis, the Branch would take steps to implement a "three lines of defense" policy as follows: (1) First Line of Defense: In the event of an unforeseen demand for funds, the New York Branch would draw on its available unconfirmed and unutilized lines of credit from other banks; (2) Second Line of Defense: If no unconfirmed or unutilized lines of credit are available, the New York Branch would borrow from other overseas offices of the Bank-and from other banks; at this point, it is also contemplated that a meeting of the (Assets and Liabilities Committee ("ALCO")) would be convened immediately at the New York Branch and a detailed note on the nature of the immediate crisis would be prepared and forwarded to the International Division for the attention of the Chief General Manager (International Operations); all further actions would be initiated in co-ordination with the International Division; (3) Third Line of Defense: If the crisis persists, investments would be liquidated as promptly as possible and prudent under the circumstances; at this point, the New York Branch would also seek the intervention of the Head Office as appropriate.
+In the event of a liquidity crisis, the Branch would take steps to implement a "three lines of defense" policy as follows: (1) First Line of Defense: In the event of an unforeseen demand for funds, the New York Branch would draw on its available unconfirmed and unutilized lines of credit from other banks; (2) Second Line of Defense: If no unconfirmed or unutilized lines of credit are available, the New York Branch would borrow from other overseas offices of the Bank and from other banks; at this point, it is also contemplated that a meeting of the (Assets and Liabilities Committee ("ALCO")) would be convened immediately at the New York Branch and a detailed note on the nature of the immediate crisis would be prepared and forwarded to the International Division for the attention of the General Manager (International Operations); all further actions would be initiated in co-ordination with the International Division; (3) Third Line of Defense: If the crisis persists, investments would be liquidated as promptly as possible and prudent under the circumstances; at this point, the New York Branch would also seek the intervention of the Head Office as appropriate.
+In case of extreme stress situations, the branch shall seek liquidity support from the Corporate Office.